How to Become a Marketing Specialist

 When it’s time to launch a marketing campaign, marketing specialists spring into action.

-As junior members of marketing teams, these specialists execute tactics in a variety of communication channels to bring integrated marketing plans to life.
+As junior members of marketing teams, these specialists execute tactics in various communication channels to bring integrated marketing plans to life.

-Some marketing specialists are experts in specific channels, such as social media, email marketing, events or public relations.
-Meyer said others focus on market segments, such as business-to-business marketing, product development or sales lead generation.
+Some marketing specialists focus their efforts on specific channels, such as social media, email marketing, events or public relations.
+In contrast, others may focus on market segments, such as business-to-business marketing, product marketing or demand generation.

-Marketing specialists may also work with other departments within companies or agencies.
-For example, Meyer said they might work with a graphic designer to produce print materials or web pages, or team up with a business analyst to understand campaign budgets and ROI (return on investment).
+Sometimes, marketing specialists may work with colleagues from other departments within companies or agencies.
+For example, they may team up with a graphic designer or data visualization pro to produce print materials or web pages, or work with a business analyst to understand campaign budgets and metrics for success.

-Good news for aspiring marketers in the state of Washington: the O*NET career website projects that jobs for marketing specialists will increase 28% here by 2028, and 18% nationally.
-Once on the job, marketing specialists in Washington earn a median salary of over $83,000 per year.
+Good news for aspiring marketers in the state of Washington: O*NET OnLine projects that the number of jobs for marketing specialists will increase by 26% by 2032 and 7% nationally.
+Once on the job, marketing specialists in Washington earn a median salary of $94,300 per year.

-Meyer said successful marketing is a key factor in the economic growth of the Puget Sound area’s unique business ecosystem, including tech enterprises, startups, health care and higher education.
+According to Stewart Meyer, an experienced Seattle-area marketing executive and affiliate instructor for UW’s Communication Leadership program, successful marketing has been a key factor in the economic growth of the Puget Sound area’s unique business ecosystem, which includes tech enterprises, startups, health care and higher education.

 projected job growth